pamellahani/sar/docs/spec.md

 ## 4. Multi-threading Considerations

-**Broker Class**: The Broker is designed to handle multiple tasks concurrently, meaning it is thread-safe.
+**<ins>Broker Class**: The Broker is designed to handle multiple tasks concurrently, meaning it is thread-safe.

-**Channel Class**: The Channel is not multi-threaded.
+**<ins>Channel Class**: The Channel is not multi-threaded.
 It is up to the tasks to manage synchronization when performing read and write operations.

-**Task Class**: Tasks can run in parallel using threads, but care must be taken when accessing shared resources or channels.
+**<ins>Task Class**: Tasks can run in parallel using threads, but care must be taken when accessing shared resources or channels.

 ## 5. Asynchronous Operations (read and write)
 | Method                   | Asynchronous Behavior                                                                                          |